adobe/helix-home/getting-started.md

 1. Log in to https://manage.fastly.com/account/tls/domains
 2. Click "create TLS domain" https://manage.fastly.com/account/tls/domains/new
-3. Enter the domain name with a wildcard qualifier: e.g. `*.experience-adobe.com`
+3. Enter the domain name with a wild card qualifier: e.g. `*.experience-adobe.com`
 4. Click next
 5. In the list of domains, click "verify" next to your new domain name
 6. Copy the `TXT` record and set it as a new DNS record (for `@`)